 Sven Birkerts' The Gutenberg Elegies, riveting in the mid '90s, (quaintly?) decries the "flattening of historical perspective" with the coming electronic age - the trivialization of the significant.

-I wonder how this flattening will ultimately affect our personal perspective, our ability to feel in proportion to experience.
+How this flattening has already affected our personal perspective! - our ability to feel in proportion to experience.